-Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-half of one redeemable warrant.
-Each whole warrant entitles its holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as described in this prospectus.
+Each unit consists of one Class A ordinary share and one-half of one redeemable warrant.
+Each whole warrant entitles its holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as described herein.
 Pursuant to the warrant agreement, a warrant holder may exercise its warrants only for a whole number of the company's Class A ordinary shares.
 This means only a whole warrant may be exercised at any given time by a warrant holder.

-The Class A ordinary shares and warrants comprising the units are expected to begin separate trading on the 52nd day following the date of this prospectus (or, if such day is not a business day, on the next succeeding business day) unless Evercore Group L.L.C. informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
-Once the Class A ordinary shares and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
+The Class A ordinary shares and warrants comprising the units began separate trading on November 29, 2021.
+Commencing on that date, holders have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into Class A ordinary shares and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase a multiple of two units, the number of warrants issuable to you upon separation of the units will be rounded down to the nearest whole number of warrants.